 The two main computational shortcomings compared to modern SLAM include 1) not explicitly modelling rotations (thus avoiding non-linearity caused by robots which can turn), and 2) not explicitly optimizing landmark constraints (only path integration and loop closure constraints).
 These cause inferior localization and mapping accu- racy compared to modern SLAM.
 However, they have allowed us to map Bayesian mechanisms to well-known neural correlates and mechanisms, and to implement sim- ple models successfully replicating behaviour data, while still retaining the ability to tackle the uncertainty and noise problem in a realistic robotic simulation.

 Although brains may well be capable of the processing power required by a SLAM system, it is unlikely that they work the way modern SLAM solutions do (perform- ing thousands of linear algebra operations serially) (Thrun & Leonard, 2008).
-Fur- thermore, human long-term memories are far from being as accurate as these SLAM systems, as shown e.g. in Figures 6.7 and 6.8 in Chapter 6 or by research regarding sketch maps, e.g. (Rovine & Weisman, 1989; Wang & Schwering, 2009).
-Neverthe- less, there is value in looking on information processing in brains through the lens of normative models, of mathematical formulations of the problem to be solved; and of their implementability in brains and minds.
+Fur- thermore, human long-term memories are far from being as accurate as these SLAM systems, as shown e.g. in Figures 6.7 and 6.8 in Chapter 6, or by research regarding sketch maps, e.g. (Rovine & Weisman, 1989; Wang & Schwering, 2009).
+Neverthe- less, there is value in looking at information processing in brains through the lens of normative models, of mathematical formulations of the problem to be solved; and of their implementability in brains and minds.

 1 Based on Intel i7 specifications, retrieved from http://download.intel.com/support/